Queensland virus ‘victim’ tests negative

-An autopsy has reportedly found the Queensland man thought to be Australia’s youngest COVID-19 victim tested negative to the virus after his death.
+The Queensland man thought to be Australia’s youngest COVID-19 victim has tested negative to the virus after his death.

-Nathan Turner’s death last week had baffled authorities and placed residents in the central Queensland town of Blackwater on notice after an initial coronavirus test following his death returned a positive result.
+Nathan Turner’s death last week had baffled authorities and placed residents in his central Queensland town of Blackwater on notice after an initial coronavirus test following his death returned a positive result.

-But a workmate of Mr Turner’s fiancee on Monday reported a second test conducted after his death came back negative.
+But a workmate of Mr Turner’s fiancee on Monday revealed a second test conducted after his death came back negative.

 “We have just got word from our staff member Nathan’s partner that his autopsy report has come in and Nathan has been CLEARED as COVID 19 NEGATIVE.,” Kelly Bunyoung posted on Facebook.